European Explorer – Fall 2022

 Each of the cities and towns featured in the European Explorer Program are magnificent in their own right, but we like to think that the journey is the real reward.
-Exploring Europe by train, you will be taking in some of the continent’s finest scenery as we make our way from Amsterdam to Berlin to Prague to Salzburg to the Austrian Alps to Venice and Northern Italy’s lake district.
+Exploring Europe by train, you will be taking in some of the continent’s finest scenery as we make our way from Munich to Berlin to Prague to Salzburg to the Austrian Alps to Venice and finally into Northern Italy’s iconic Tyrol district.

 During our travels we will survey Europe’s grandeur, history and cultural diversity.
 We will get behind the scenes of cities that have shaped the modern era and bring you face to face with some of Europe’s most iconic places.
 You will meet interesting people from all over the world as we connect with our local guides, engrossing you in local culture.

 Each location on the program will have its own experiential learning outcomes with a healthy mix of guided tours, free time to explore and light outdoor adventuring.
-From hiking in the Austrian Alps, to swimming in the Spree in Berlin, to touring Venice and living at an 18th century Italian Villa, the Irish Gap Year team will guide you on this journey of discovery.
+From hiking in the Austrian Alps, to swimming in the Spree in Berlin, to touring Venice by public water-bus, the Irish Gap Year team will guide you on this journey of discovery.

 If you are interested in a classic adventure by rail that explores European culture, connects you with locals, builds your independence and is sure to create memories that will last a lifetime, this is the program for you.

 The European Explorer Program’s late- spring start date makes it an ideal capstone experience for students who have completed previous gap time and college students alike.

 - Luge through alpine meadows in Austria, high atop some of Europe’s most scenic mountains.